LaravelDaily/Laravel-Reservations-Course/course/11 - Guide Activities.md

 });
 ```

-Now we need to send only the users with the role of guide to this new endpoint.
-Again, we will make a simple if because this check is not repeating elsewhere.
+Now we need to send only the users with the role of `Guide` to this new page.
+Again, we will make a simple if-statement because this check is not repeating elsewhere.

 **resources/views/layouts/navigation.blade.php**:
 ```blade